StrongLoop-Evangelists/APIC-Demo/script.md

 Remind people though that I can use my own tools to test these APIs, like Postman for example.

+If you want to test your API outside of the web UI, be sure you use the *Application* URL and not *Micro Gateway*.
+Basically test with http.

 Manage
 ---

+So outside of creating and running APIs, you can also manage your APIs too.
+Back in designer, you'll notice a Products tab.
+A "Product" in this context is simply a collection of APIs.
+You could imagine having 5 APIs but you only want to release 4 in your initial launch.
+A Product lets you gather those 4 up and release them as one entity.

+You'll see have one product already, named the same as the application.
+Click on it.

+You'll see various metadata fields (point out Version and Description as possibly interesting things to set).

+Then go to Plans.
+This is where things get cool.
+First off, automatically, and you'll see this in a bit, developers will need to subscribe to the product in order to use my APIs.
+I'll give them an key and APIC will handle validating that key for me.
+I don't write that code.
+It's great.
+Here's where I can tweak the limit.
+Right now it is 100 per hour.

+You can go back to Explore, click on GET /Cats, and call the operation, and point out how it passes header info back that matches the rate limit.
+If you click a few times, you'll see your "calls remaining" value decrease.

+Again point out that this is all baked in.